creativescala/doodle/docs/src/main/mdoc/concepts/drawing-picture.md

 A `Picture` is a first class value representing the description of the picture we want to draw.
 We usually work with a type like `Picture[Unit]`, which is a description of a picture that, when drawn, will yield a value of type `Unit`.

 A `Picture` is conceptually a function from an `Algebra` to an effect that will actually draw the picture.
-It's not actually a function because the input parameters---the algebra---is an implicit parameter.
+It's not actually a function because the input parameter---the algebra---is an implicit parameter.
 In Scala 3 this is a [context function][context-function].
 As Doodle supports both Scala 2 and Scala 3 we can't use this feature and have a custom type instead.

-Expanding a little bit further, each backend's `Picture` type is a specialization of @scaladoc[Picture](doodle.algebra.Picture).
+Expanding a little bit further, each backend's `Picture` type is a specialization of the generic @scaladoc[Picture](doodle.algebra.Picture).

-The full `Picture` has type signature
+The generic `Picture` has type signature

 ```scala
 trait Picture[-Alg[x[_]] <: Algebra[x], F[_], A]